hmcguire1/TetherDB/README.md

 > Features:
 - Simple syntax
 - Works natively with MicroPython.
+Tested with v1.12, v1.13
 - Easily integrates into existing projects
 - Maintain multiple databases on a single device
 - Write and query nested objects